Employee turnover

+High turnover can be particularly harmful to a company's productivity, as skilled workers are often hard to replace.
+Companies may track turnover internally by department, division, or demographic group.
+Such comparisons can help reveal whether disproportionate departures are occurring on certain teams or among certain demographic groups, alerting leadership to potential systemic problems that may require correction.

+Organizations often survey departing employees to understand the reasons for voluntary turnover, and many find that promptly addressing identified issues significantly reduces departures.
+Common retention measures include benefits such as paid sick days, paid holidays, and flexible schedules.

 Terminologies

 Employee attrition, employee turnover, and employee churn all refer to an employee quitting the job, and are often used as synonyms.
 For the first two terms, the difference is due to the context, i.e., the reasons for the employee leaving.
-While attrition is usually voluntary or natural - like retirement or resignation, turnover refers to both voluntary and involuntary departures.
+While attrition is usually voluntary or natural, like retirement or resignation, turnover refers to both voluntary and involuntary departures.
 While turnover includes employees who leave of their own volition, it also refers to employees who are involuntarily terminated or laid off.
 In the case of turnover, HR's role is to replace employees, while positions vacated through attrition may remain unfilled.
 Employee churn refers to the total number of attrition and turnover cases combined.

 Types of turnover

 There are five categories into which turnover can be classified.